 Certain objects in this specification which have a URI-valued property (§3.2) also have a property that is described as being a “URI base id”.
 The value of such a property, if present, SHALL be a string which indirectly specifies the base URI for the file whose location is specified in the corresponding URI-valued property by a relative URI.
 If the URI-valued property contains an absolute URI, the URI base id property SHALL be absent.
 If the URI-valued property is absent, the URI base id property SHALL be absent.

-If the consumer of the log file requires an absolute URI (for example, to display the specified file to a user), then the consumer must have the necessary information to resolve the value of the URI base id property to an absolute URI, which can then be combined with the relative URI stored in the URI-valued property.
+If the SARIF consumer requires an absolute URI (for example, to display the specified file to a user), then it must have the necessary information to resolve the value of the URI base id property to an absolute URI, which can then be combined with the relative URI stored in the URI-valued property.

 The value of a URI base id property MAY be any string; it does not need to have any particular syntax or follow any particular naming convention.
 In particular, it does not need to designate a machine environment variable or similar value, although it may.
 The tool that produces the log file and any systems that consume the log file must agree on the meanings of any values for the URI base id property that appear in the log file.